 Bale is not the place for sprawling resorts or international chains but if it's boutique-style you're looking for, Bale is the place for you.
 The best is the four-star Hotel Meneghetti outside town in the rolling Istrian countryside.
 In town are some wonderful, homey B & Bs.

 From Rovinj bus station, there are buses to Bale every hour or so and the trip takes 15 minutes.
-For the schedule and online booking see Autotrans.
+For the schedule and online booking see Arriva.
 It's also a quick drive with easy parking right outside the old town.

 Istria Travel News